anomic30/Dispay-bot/readme.md

-# Dispay bot
+# Dispay bot (Theme 1: Made with Razorpay)

-A simple discord bot that automates the process of p2p payment using Razorpay APIs.
+A simple discord bot that automates the process of p2p payments using Razorpay APIs.
 Dispay is the only bot you need to automate your payments in your discord community.

  ## Checkout our website to learn more!
 [www.dispay.com](https://dispay.netlify.app/)

 <img src="./website.png" width="400px">